See LNER class J94 for details.

 This locomotive was built in 1952 for the Ministry of Defence by the Hunslet Engine Company to the design used to supply to the Ministry of Defence and is thus regarded as an Austerity type locomotive.

-It was initially employed at by the Army at Bicester as WD 191 Black Knight.
+It was later employed at the Army at Bicester as WD 191 Black Knight.
+It carried this name from June 1956 until May 1959 when it was again placed in store.

 In May 1962 it was put into store at No. 1 Engineers Supply Depot, Long Marston, before final transfer in December 1967 to No. 1 Railway Group, Royal Corps of Transport at Shoeburyness.